-Equations 2 and 4 have been estimated for 24 countries for men and 47 for women with an Ordinary Least Square (OLS) estimator and a Tobit estimator.
-Literacy rates are bounded in the interval [0;1] and a Tobit estimator will avoid predictions outside this interval and limit the magnitude of age and cohort effects.
-A summary of results is of the trends in age and cohort effects are presented in figure 10 in Appendix.
-It shows that OLS and Tobit estimates give similar results but Tobit estimates avoid predictions outside the [0;1] interval.
+We estimate equations (2) and (4) for 24 countries for men and 47 for women.
+Literacy rates are bounded in the interval [0;1] and the Tobit estimator avoids predictions outside this interval which, in principle, may influence the magnitude of age and cohort effects.
+In practice, a summary of the trends in age and cohort effects in Figure 11 in the appendix shows that OLS and Tobit estimates give similar results.

-4.4 A note on countries with only one or two survey rounds
+4.3 A note on countries with only one or two survey rounds

-As mentioned earlier, there are several country/sex cases with only two available surveys (38 cases) or even one (36 cases).
-In these cases, the standard DP normalization cannot work as it requires at least three periods.
-When two surveys are available, it is possible to fit an Age-Cohort model (AC) ignoring the effect of period or survey.
-In essence, it makes the difference between surveys entirely attributable to age effects, which given our assumptions of zero or small period effects seems reasonable.
+As mentioned earlier, there are several cases of country-sex pairs with only two available surveys (38 cases) or even one (36 cases), rendering the DP normalization impossible.
+When two surveys are available, it is possible to fit an age-cohort model (AC) ignoring the effect of period or survey.
+In essence, the model attributes the entire difference in literacy between surveys for the same cohort to age effects, which given our assumptions of zero or small period effects seems reasonable.
 The risk is that if the differences between two surveys actually reflects a survey effect, spurious age effects could be estimated, which would bias cohort effects.
-In order to estimate an AC model, only controls for age and cohort effects are included.
-However, it is not possible to control for both age and cohort fixed effects with only two available surveys as the number of unique age and cohort combination is lower than the total number of parameters to be estimated.
+In order to estimate an AC model, only controls for age and cohort effects are included..
 The model is estimated by including age and age squared instead of age fixed effects.
-In the case of only one available survey, the fitted model is a pure Cohort model (C), as no separate age and period effects can be estimated.
+In the case of only one available survey, the fitted model is a pure cohort model (C), as no separate age and period effects can be estimated.
 Since, in most cases, age effects tend to be negative not controlling for it could bias cohort trends upward.

 To test the sensitivity of our results to the inclusion of age and period effects, we run an AC and C models on country/sex cases with at least three available surveys and compare it to the APC results.
-Results can be seen in figure 11 in Appendix.
+Results can be seen in figure 12 in Appendix.
 Ignoring period effects does not change the estimated age and cohort effects in a meaningful way and makes it possible to obtain reliable estimates when only two surveys are available.
 However, the cohort-only model produces trends in cohort effects which tend to be flatter.
 Nevertheless, we report results from countries with only one available survey using this cohort-only approach, as the trends across recent cohorts remain informative, but it seems likely that the long term-trends here may underestimate the true decline in school quality.

-5 Main results: cohort effects in school quality around the world
+5 Main results: cohort effects in education quality around the world

-Estimating the age-period-cohort model described above provides us with measures of cohort effects in school quality for each country in our sample: 87 countries in the case of women, and 58 for men.
+Estimating the age-period-cohort model described above provides us with measures of cohort effects in education quality for each country in our sample: 87 countries in the case of women, and 58 for men.
 In most countries the trends span about 40 years, from the cohort born in the mid 1950's to the cohort born in the mid 1990's.
 All the results discussed in this section are based on the Tobit model with age and age squared for countries presented above, but the qualitative conclusions of our discussion are not driven by the choice of the specification or by the inclusion of cases with one or two available surveys.